 To participate or bid at an auction, buyers must register with the selling agent and be given a bidder’s number.
 You can register with the selling agent at any time prior to the auction, such as when you inspect the property, or on the day itself.

-To register you must provide ID, a card or document issued by a government or financial institution showing your name and address, for example:
+To register you must provide ID – this must be a card or document issued by a government or financial institution showing your name and address.
+For example:

 If you do not have this kind of proof of identity you can use two documents that together show your name and address.